abi/screenshot-to-code/README.md

 ## Docker

-If you have Docker installed on your system, you can get started quickly with:
+If you have Docker installed on your system, in the root directory, run:

 ```bash
 echo "OPENAI_API_KEY=sk-your-key" > .env
 docker-compose up -d --build
 ```

-Application will be up and running at http://localhost:5173
+The app will be up and running at http://localhost:5173.
 Note that you can't develop the application with this setup as the file changes won't trigger a rebuild.

 ## 🙋‍♂️ FAQs